Chinese

 Thirdly, the scale of foreign direct investment inflows into importing countries can also expand this effect.

 Finally, Yu Miaojie stated that the research team, based on the findings of their policy research, proposed comprehensive policy recommendations for advancing China’s development in sustainable trade and sustainable supply chains.
-He particularly highlighted the following recommendations: Firstly, increase subsidies for renewable energy research and development to promote innovation and lead global energy security.
+He particularly highlighted the following recommendations.
+Firstly, increase subsidies for renewable energy research and development to promote innovation and lead global energy security.
 Secondly, encourage foreign direct investment in the renewable energy and low-carbon technology sectors to foster global cooperation.
 Thirdly, stabilize bilateral exchange rates and export prices to promote stable trade and investment relations with partners.